Registration windows and tools reference

 Visualization controls for the 3-dimensional display of experimental images and any modeled structures.

-When you enter Register Sections or Register Volume mode, tools specific for brain-atlas registration are displayed in the Registration ribbon at the top of the screen.
+When you click Register Sections or Register Volume, you enter registration mode, and the Registration ribbon at the top of the screen changes to display tools specific for brain-atlas registration.
 Functions of the tools are described below:

-Manage Transforms: Use the dropdown menu to access tools for loading and saving "Transforms".
+Registration Transforms: Use the drop-down menu to access tools for loading and saving "Transforms".

 Note that saving your data file from within the registration tool saves the transform or transform set so that it will be reloaded when you re-open the data file.